AugurProject/augur/README.md

 Additional points of note:
 * The value supplied to `--unlock` should correspond to the account you'd like to be using for Augur transactions.
   * To get a list of accounts and their numerical value run `geth account list`.
-* The values supplied to `--rpccorsdomain` and `--wsorigins` should correspond to the server's domain which is running the instance of Augur.
+* The values supplied to `--rpccorsdomain` and `--wsorigins` should correspond to the server's domain which is running the instance of Augur.  **BE SPECIFIC + DO NOT USE A WILDCARD**

 ## Documentation